StackStorm/st2/docs/source/rbac.rst

 **Pack resources**

-By default all the pack resources inherit all the permission from a pack.
+Pack resources inherit all the permission from a pack.
 This means that if you grant ``action_execute`` permission to a pack, user will be able to execute all the actions inside that pack.
 Similarly, if you grant ``rule_create`` permission to a pack, user will be able to create new rules in that pack.

 **Executions**

-Executions inherit permissions from the action they belong to.
-This means that if you grant ``action_view`` permission on a particular action, user will be able to view all the executions which belong to that action.
-Similarly, if you grant ``execution_stop`` to a pack, user will be able to stop all the executions which belong to the action in that pack.
+Executions inherit permissions from the action they belong and from the action's parent pack.
+This means that if you grant ``action_view`` permission on a particular action, the user will be able to view all the executions which belong to that action.
+Similarly, if you grant ``action_view`` to a parent pack of the action execution belongs to, user will be able to view all the executions which belong to the action with that parent pack.

+On top of that, granting ``action_execute`` on a particular pack or action also grants ``execution_re_run`` and ``execution_stop`` to all the executions which belong to that action.

 Defining roles and user role assignments
 ----------------------------------------